-The purpose of this study is to study the correlation of the visual and instrumental assessment of the color differences between pairs of similar samples.
-The instrumental measurements were made with two different measurement devices: BYK-mac multiangle spectrophotometer and PR-650 telespectroradiometer.
-In addition, a psychophysical experiment that included a directional lighting booth was designed to obtain the visual assessments to quantify the color difference by the comparison with a standard gray scale for color differences.
+The purpose of this work is to study the correlation of the visual and instrumental assessment of the color differences between pairs of similar samples.
+The instrumental measurements were made with two different measurement devices: BYK-mac multi-angle spectrophotometer and PR-650 tele-spectroradiometer.
+In addition, a psychophysical experiment that included a directional lighting booth was designed to obtain the visual assessments in order to quantify the color difference by the comparison with a standard gray scale for color differences.